tosi-n/Twitter-Airline-Sentiment-Analysis-with-Deep-learning/README.md

 ### Checking for missing data

-Considering the goal is to fit a model for sentiment analysis, then visualized missing values in certain varible would be of less concern.
+Considering the goal is to fit a model for sentiment analysis, then visualized missing values in certain variables would be of less concern.

 ``` python